microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 All of the above operations are effective even when the targeted array has been moved or removed.

-### Removing and Re-inserting Nodes
+### Removing and Re-inserting Items

 When dealing with plain JavaScript arrays, it is possible to move items around by removing them and adding them back in.
-For example, the node C can be moved to the start of the array `[A, B, C]` performing the following operations:
+For example, the item C can be moved to the start of the array `[A, B, C]` performing the following operations:
 ```typescript
 const C = array.pop(); // Remove C -> [A, B]
 array.unshift(C); // Insert C at the start -> [C, A, B]
 ```

-As of October 2024, SharedTree arrays do not support this pattern because it would require (re)inserting node C, which has previously been inserted.
+As of October 2024, SharedTree arrays do not support this pattern because it would require (re)inserting item C, which has previously been inserted.
 Instead, it is necessary to use the move operation:
 ```typescript
 array.moveToStart(2);